 4. Hormonal Factors

 Your hormones are messengers that play a role in intricate processes of your body, including sexual functioning.
-Some conditions which cause a hormonal imbalance are associated with erectile dysfunction.
-They include:
+Some

 - Hyperthyroidism, a condition where an overactive thyroid gland causes the overproduction of thyroid hormone.